MArhamAA1422/js-learning/basics.md

 ## Backend
 - another computer that manages the data of a website
+- response type: text, JSON, HTML, image
+- using the browser = making a GET request

 ### Status Code
 - starts with 4 or 5 = failed
     - 4: our problem
     - 5: backend's problem

+### Backend API
+- List of URL paths
+- interface: how we interact with something